-\THROUGHOUT THE SEMESTER SOLES/USD SPONSORS EXPERTS FROM LOCAL, NATIONAL AND INTERNATIONAL SPEAKERS.
-A COURSE SESSION WILL BE SET ASIDE TO ATTEND SUCH PRESENTATIONS.
-A SHORT REFLECTIVE PAPER WILL BE REQUIRED.
+THROUGHOUT THE SEMESTER SOLES SPONSORS EXPERTS FROM LOCAL, NATIONAL AND INTERNATIONAL SPEAKERS.
+TWO COURSE SESSIONS HAVE BEEN SET ASIDE TO ATTEND SUCH PRESENTATIONS.
+A SHORT REFLECTIVE PAPER WILL BE REQUIRED AND WILL COUNT UNDER THE CLASS PARTICIPATION AND ATTENDANCE POINTS

-Session 1-Monday July 14th
+Session 1-Wednesday January 28th

 - Introducing ourselves and the course content

-- o Historical Wall Chart
+- Historical Wall Chart

 - Reflecting on our educational experience

-• Multicultural Education
+• Multicultural Education and Cultural Proficiency